1976 British Grand Prix

 The 1976 British Grand Prix (formally the John Player Grand Prix) was a Formula One motor race held on 18 July 1976 at the Brands Hatch circuit in Kent, England, United Kingdom.
 The 76-lap race was the ninth round of the 1976 Formula One season.

 British driver James Hunt was involved in a first corner crash that brought out the red flags.
 Hunt drove his damaged car back to the pits, but did not complete a full lap of the track to do so, instead driving through an access road on the Cooper Straight.
 The officials declared that, since he had not been on the circuit when the red flag was waved, Hunt would not be allowed to take part in the restart.
 This news led to much angry feeling amongst the British crowd, who chanted Hunt's name until the stewards, fearing crowd trouble, announced that Hunt would be allowed to take the restart.
 Hunt duly won the restarted race.
 Immediately after the race, the Ferrari, Tyrrell and Fittipaldi teams protested against the inclusion of Hunt's car.
 In September, two months after the event, a decision was reached and Hunt was disqualified, giving Niki Lauda the race win.

 Report

 Background

 This was the only Formula One Grand Prix in which multiple female racers (Lella Lombardi and Divina Galica) were entered.
 Neither qualified for the Grand Prix.
+This was the Formula One World Championship debut for Galica - the third woman driver to enter into Formula One.

 The Brands Hatch layout had been modified from the previous year.
 Paddock Hill, Bottom Straight (renamed Cooper Straight) and South Bank (renamed Surtees) had all been slightly modified.
 The pit lane was extended and many of the corners were renamed, all after racing drivers and teams.